fedora-copr/copr/doc/how_to_release_copr.rst

     cd <package subdir>
     # run this for python-copr and copr-cli
     tito release fedora-git-clients
-    # run this for copr-messaging package
-    tito release fedora-git-messaging
-    # run this for copr-rpmbuild and python3-copr-common package
+    # run this for python-copr-common, copr-messaging and copr-rpmbuild packages
     tito release fedora-git-common
     # run this for other (server) packages (copr-frontend, copr-backend, ...)
     tito release fedora-git